-Siting the Boiler (Sound Levels)
+Siting the Boiler

+Sound Levels

-Whilst the low sound level of the Trianco EuroStar boiler makes it eminently suitable for kitchen and utility room installation, the following aspects should be considered before installation:
+Whilst the low sound level of the Trianco boiler makes it eminently suitable for kitchen and utility room installation, the following aspects should be considered before installation:

-- (a) Some people are particularly sensitive to even low noise levels so this aspect should be discussed with the householder. - (b) Small rooms tend to amplify noise, particularly if the wall construction is hollow or the surface tiled. - (c) A chimney passing through a bedroom can some times transmit noise. - (d) Low level flue terminals produce some exhaust noise, so care should be taken when siting adjacent to neighbouring property, patios and play areas.
+- (a) Some people are particularly sensitive to even low noise levels so this aspect should be discussed with the householder. - (b) Small rooms tend to amplify noise, particularly if the wall construction is hollow or the surface tiled. - (c) A chimney passing through a bedroom can some times transmit noise. - (d) Low level flue terminals produce some exhaust noise, so care should be taken when siting adjacent to neighbouring property.

-Clearance and Service Access
+Clearance and Service Access 50/90 Model

 When siting the boiler, ensure adequate clearance is allowed for making water and flue connections.
-The 50/90 system boiler can be fully serviced from the front, there is no need for headroom allowance nor provision for removal of the kitchen work top but a clearance of at least 750mm is required at the front of the boiler.
+As the boiler can be fully serviced from the front, there is no need for a headroom allowance nor provision for removal of the kitchen work top but a clearance of at least 750mm is required at the front of the boiler.